 What is the Democrats' rebuttal to Nunes' memo?
 5 things to know about the document

-The White House is reviewing a memo written by Democratic lawmakers on the House Permanent Select Committee on Intelligence regarding the Russia investigation to determine whether to make it public.
+The day after the memo's release was halted, Trump tweeted that the document is "very political."

+"The Democrats sent a very political and long response memo which they knew, because of sources and methods (and more), would have to be heavily redacted, whereupon they would blame the White House for lack of transparency.
+Told them to re-do and send back in proper form!" he wrote.

-Last week, President Trump made public a memo written by Republicans on the committee that detailed alleged surveillance abuses by the FBI and Justice Department in its probe into Russian interference in the 2016 presidential election.
-Trump has said the memo “totally vindicates” him of any wrongdoing in the probe.
+Earlier this month, Trump made public a memo written by Republicans on the committee that detailed alleged surveillance abuses by the FBI and the Justice Department in its probe into Russian interference in the 2016 presidential election.
+Trump has stirred controversy with his assertion that the memo “totally vindicates” him of any wrongdoing.

 The House Intelligence Committee approved the release of the rebuttal, giving Trump five days to decide whether to declassify it.
 Here’s what to look for if he does.